mlco2/codecarbon/docs/_sources/motivation.rst.txt

 Motivation
 ==========

-In recent years, Artificial Intelligence has become remarkably good at performing tasks that humans are routinely expert at.
-Advancements in Computers learning to recognize objects and faces in images, driving cars, and beating human beings at sophisticated games has resulted in AI becoming ubiquitous across industries.
+In recent years, Artificial Intelligence and, more specifically, Machine Learning, has become remarkably good at performing human-level tasks: recognizing objects and faces in images, driving cars, and playing sophisticated games like chess and Go.

-State-of-the-art Deep Learning models leverage significant amount of computing power, while training on GPUs for weeks, consequently consume enormous amounts of energy in form of electricity.
-As the effects of Climate Change become more apparent, AI experts are taking steps to mitigate the emissions from training Machine Learning models.
+In order to achieve these incredible levels of performance, current approaches leverage vast amounts of data to learn underlying patterns and features.
+Thus, state-of-the-art Machine Learning models leverage significant amounts of computing power, training on advanced processors for weeks or months, consequently consuming enormous amounts of energy.
+Depending on the energy grid used during this process, this can entail the emission of large amounts of greenhouse gases such as CO₂

+With AI models becoming more ubiquitous and deployed across different sectors and industries, AI's environmental impact is also growing.
+This is why it is important to estimate and curtail both the energy used and the emissions produced by training and deploying AI models.
 This package enables developers to track emissions, measured as CO₂eq or CO₂-equivalents, across experiments.

-``CO₂-equivalents [CO₂eq]`` is a standardized measure used to express the global-warming potential of various greenhouse gases as a single number, as the amount of CO₂ that would have the equivalent global warming impact.
-For computing, which emits CO₂ via the electricity it is consuming, carbon intensity is measured in in grams of CO₂-equivalent per kilowatt-hour.
+This package enables developers to track emissions, measured as CO₂eq or CO₂-equivalents, across experiments, in order to estimate the carbon footprint of their work.
+In order to do this, we use ``CO₂-equivalents [CO₂eq]``, which is a standardized measure used to express the global-warming potential of various greenhouse gases.
+Computing emits CO₂eq due to the electricity sources being used by the electricity grid that it is connected to -- coal and it is consuming, carbon intensity is measured in in grams of CO₂-equivalent per kilowatt-hour.